 TIP: It really worked better to have a central table with two jello pans so we could all circle around the table and watch.
 It was also easier for me to supervise one table of jello rather than 6!

-Next, up, kids built their little house, placed them in the pans, and shook them until they either collapsed or stayed standing for the specified time.
+Next, up, students built their little houses, placed them in the pans, and shook them until they either collapsed or stayed standing for the specified time.